Syriiin/aoc/README.md

 #### Day 5

 Oh man part 2 had me stumped for a while, and then all of a sudden the lightbulb moment hit.
 I'm pretty sure that's one of the cleanest part 2 solutions I've had so far.
 Oh and vim felt a little less frustrating today.

+#### Day 6

+That part 2 had me stuck for so long... the example just worked so easily, but not the real thing...
+I don't want to talk about it pacman, I don't want to talk about it...